Join us to celebrate the opening of 'Beyond Transparency', featuring new work commissioned by Radar.

 Stine Marie Jacobsen’s art and healthcare project Body Weather will focus on the development of a somatic ‘element tool kit’ designed to enable children to measure their exposure to pollution in air, water and earth; and to fire (rising temperatures).
 Seeking to re-cast the idea of ‘risk assessment’ in a way which privileges situated, embodied understanding, the project also reflects on the fallacy of objectivity and the process of data translation inherent to many research exercises.
 The title Body Weather is inspired by the Japanese performance practices Butoh and Body Weather, which investigate the intersections of bodies and their environments.

 In addition to the two year-long commissions, three artists-in-residence will work with researchers to explore risk from a range of perspectives.
 Artist duo FRAUD (Audrey Samson & Francisco Gallardo) will explore the methods of risk analysis deployed by Frontex, the European Union's border control agency.
 Their research is part of a wider project with Arts Catalyst.
 Working alongside researchers specialising in AI, Libby Heaney will focus on research toward a new performance piece, which places singer Nabihah Iqbal (Ninja Tune) into dialogue with an AI bot, exploring relationships between risk and prediction, as well as embracing ideas of artistic failure.
-Finally, Theo Reeves-Evison will explore the ‘financialisation of nature’—the ways in which ecosystems as diverse as wetlands and ancient forests are currently being commodified and traded as a means to mitigate financial risks and supposedly offset ecological destruction.
+Theo Reeves-Evison will explore the ‘financialisation of nature’—the ways in which ecosystems as diverse as wetlands and ancient forests are currently being commodified and traded as a means to mitigate financial risks and supposedly offset ecological destruction.
 Reeves-Evison’s project will culminate in a series of guided walks through local forests.
+Helen Papaioannou, meanwhile, will continue her exploration and mobilization of the sociality inherent to musical performance to develop a series of musical strategies which introduce risk to these relations.

 Further information on each of these commissions as well as research notes, information on events and more will be added throughout the year as the project develops.